Mikeyrag/onegoal/README.md

 2. Check that all CSV files are present in the project directory.
 3. Make sure you're using a compatible Python version (3.7+).

-For further assistance, please contact [Your Contact Information].
+For further assistance, please contact Michael R.